aahmed-se/pulsar-wiki/PIP-6:-Guaranteed-Message-De-Deduplication.md

 If the application uses the custom sequence id, we will enforce that every message will have to carry it.

+After creating a `Producer` instance, the application should also be able to recover few
+informations:
+ * `Producer.getProducerName()`: If the producer name was initially assigned from Pulsar (and not chosen by the application), it can be discovered after its creation.
+ * `Producer.getLastSequenceId()`: Get the sequence id of the last message that was published by this producer.

 ### Broker

 Broker needs to keep a per-topic hash-map that keeps track of the highest